Pontic Greek genocide: Background

 From 700 BC, Pontic Greeks lived close to the southern coast of the Black Sea in the Pontus region.
 They had a strong culture with many important Greek philosophers and authors.
 In the 11th century, the Turks started moving to central Anatolia, which is now Turkey, and to the Pontus region.
-Under the Byzantine Empire (395 CE-1453), the two groups coexisted peacefully with each other.

-However, after the creation of the Ottoman Empire (1299-1922), the Pontic Greeks were treated unequally relative to other ethnic groups because they were a Christian minority.
+Under the Byzantine Empire (395–1453), the two groups coexisted peacefully with each other.
+Following the incorporation of the Pontus region into the Ottoman Empire, Pontic Greeks remained a predominantly Christian community within the empire's millet system.
+They were treated unequally relative to other ethnic groups because they were a Christian minority.
 Many Christian Greeks had better education and higher economic positions in the empire, much to the dismay of Ottoman officials.
-Religion was viewed a sign of loyalty in the Ottoman Empire, but most Pontics refused to convert to Islam in spite of Ottoman pressure.
+Religion was viewed as a sign of loyalty in the Ottoman Empire, but most Pontics refused to convert to Islam in spite of Ottoman pressure.
 Subsequently, they were consistently viewed as a threat to the nation.
+Many Pontic Greeks were active in commerce, education and maritime trade, although their social and economic circumstances varied considerably across regions and periods.
+During the late nineteenth and early twentieth centuries, Ottoman authorities increasingly viewed some Pontic Greek organisations with suspicion amid rising nationalist movements and conflicts in the empire.

 The Young Turk Revolution greatly affected the Pontic Greeks living in Anatolia.
 One of the political goals of the Young Turk movement was to "Turkify" the Ottoman Empire.
-Their goal was to unite the Turkish people through religion, history and culture; this came to the expense of the non-Turkish, non-Muslim, non-Sunni minorities in the Ottoman Empire.
-Ottoman officials feared that Christian minorities, like the Pontic Greeks, would cause instability in the empire.
-As a result, a violent campaign of genocide began in an attempt to remove non-Muslim minorities from the future country, including Pontic Greeks.
+Their goal was to unite the Turkish people through religion, history and culture.
+Ottoman officials feared that Christian minorities, like the Pontic Greeks, would cause instability in the empire after rebellions staged by the Pontus Greeks in the Black Sea Region emerged.
+As a result, a violent campaign of genocide began in an attempt to remove non-Muslim minorities from the region, including Pontic Greeks.

 In the time between 1914 and 1923, about 353,000 Pontic Greeks were killed and 1.5 million were expelled.
-Various methods of genocide were used and there were two main phases: Young Turk and Kemalist.
+Various methods of genocide were used and there were two main phases: CUP and Kemalist.

 In their book, The Thirty-Year Genocide, Israeli historians Benny Morris and Dror Ze'evi argue that the massacres were primarily religiously motivated, and allege that Mustafa Kemal himself incited these religious mobs against Christians, including the Pontic Greeks.
 (Note: Mustafa Kemal was given the honorary title of Ghazi or Muslim warrior.)